 Investing for retirement

 No matter when you’re reading this, the best time to start investing was yesterday.
-The second best time is now.

 The best place to start your investing journey is figuring out how much you will approximately need.
 This is the fun part of starting your investing journey.
 There are several retirement calculators online, but my favorite is Nerd Wallet’s retirement calculator.

 Then, get the course How To Build Wealth By Investing In Index Funds.
 At the time of this writing, this course costs only $79.
 For $79, you learn a simple and straight forward way to invest for retirement.
-This is how I learned how to invest my money and I have almost $100k saved at a pretty young age.
-The course is taught be @personalfinanceclub, and he makes learning about investing fun, simple, and straight forward.
-It helps that he’s hilarious and provides a ton of helpful information on his Instagram.

 Helpful tools